 First, the ATM will ask you to confirm your identity via a cell-phone confirmation code, fingerprint or some other form of I.D.
 After that, you’ll have to provide a wallet address for the deposit or choose to send your coins from an address.
 This can be from a paper wallet or a QR code generated by your wallet.
 If you want to purchase Bitcoin, you enter cash and it is then deposited to your wallet address.
 Or if withdrawing you send your coins to the exchange, they are sold, and you withdraw the concurrent amount in fiat.

 To find a Bitcoin ATM you can go to the main website that features a live map of the ATMs.
 The number of machines steadily increases.
 As of now there more than 2000 Bitcoin ATMs worldwide.

 This is a nice new option Crypterium has to offer.
 By enabling its users to transfer crypto directly to bank accounts, the app opens the door to many new use cases.
 Wherever bank transfers are accepted as a method of payment, you can now pay with Crypterium App.
-Once you sent crypto, banks and merchants get their currency of choice without doing anything to their systems, and Crypterium effectively does all the conversions.
+Once you sent digital assets, banks and merchants get their currency of choice without doing anything to their systems, and Crypterium effectively does all the conversions.